GraphQL API

 {tokens {idowner}}

-parameter may be used to sort by a specific attribute.
-Additionally, the orderDirection
+parameter to sort by a specific attribute. - Use the

 for descending.